mlrepa/mlrepa-library/docs/project/1-cli-get-started.md

 ## 🎓 **Additional Resources**

-- [TODO: add the link] Machine Learning REPA School: extended materials with practice, assessment, and feedback
 - [Unix Tutorial for Beginners](https://www.ee.surrey.ac.uk/Teaching/Unix/)
 - [Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial)
 - [Introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/)

-!!! info " Share Your Feedback! 🙏🏻 "
+!!! info " Contribute to the community! 🙏🏻 "

     Hey!
-We hope you enjoyed the tutorial and learned a lot of useful techniques.
-We would like to hear from you about your experience with this tutorial.
-Your feedback is important and helps us improve and create better learning experiences for the whole community.
+We hope you enjoyed the tutorial and learned a lot of useful techniques 🔥

+    Please 🙏🏻 take a moment to improve our tutorials and create better learning experiences for the whole community.
+You could

+    - ⭐ **Put a star on our [ML REPA library repository](https://github.com/mlrepa/mlrepa-library)** on GitHub
+    - 📣 **Share our tutorials** with others, and
-    Please take a moment to fill out our feedback form and let us know what you think about the module.
-We would appreciate any suggestions or comments you may have on how we can improve our tutorials.
+    - :fontawesome-solid-paper-plane: **Fill out the [Feedback Form](https://forms.gle/Yc9DmampbwFpEzo58)** We would appreciate any suggestions or comments you may have

-    Link to feedback form: **[Feedback Form](insert link here)**

-    Thank you for taking the time to share your thoughts with us! 👍
+    Thank you for taking the time to help the community! 👍

 ![Untitled](images/footer.png)